 Dental Implant Surgery | Clarksville TN

-Post Procedure Instructions, Cumberland Surgical Arts, PLLC
+Post Procedure Instructions, Cumberland Surgical Arts and Associates, PLLC

 - Prescriptions– If you received a prescription for pain medication and antibiotics, follow the directions on the bottle.
 Take no other pain medications or sedatives without first discussing with your doctor.
 Do not operate a motor vehicle or dangerous machinery (lawn mower, etc.) while taking the pain medication.
 If ordered, take the antibiotic as instructed on the bottle.
 Do not drink alcoholic beverages while taking pain medication.